fcla/xmlresolution/README.md

 In your web server you should set up some environment variables:

   * SetEnv DATA_ROOT - where you'll save information about the schemas and document collections.
-  * SetEnv RESOLVER_PROXY sake.fcla.edu:3128 - an optional squid caching proxy
+  * SetEnv RESOLVER_PROXY squid.example.com:3128 - an optional squid caching proxy.
-  * SetEnv LOG_FACILITY LOG_LOCAL2 - optionally a facility code if using syslog for logging
+  * SetEnv LOG_FACILITY LOG_LOCAL1 - set a facility code if you use syslog for logging.

 Requirements
 ------------